an outdoor merchant stall counter with jars of sauerkraut

 Modal verbs will only rarely be used in the perfect tense, regardless of whether you are speaking or writing!

 • The simple past tense is found more commonly in literary texts and formal written narratives.
-It’s usually formed by adding the ending -te to the verb itself, though there are irregular forms too.
+It’s usually formed by adding the ending -te to the verb itself, though there are forms too.

 simple past tense